 Q. Can I just use the application that came in the box with my security system I bought at the store, online, or from my alarm installer?

 A. To save time, energy and money, it is always best to go to the Portland Police Bureau website to download the most current application.
-(IF you are in the PPB jurisdiction – always check that first to ensure you are within Portland’s jurisdiction).
-If we do not receive the most current application, we will send it back to you and provide you with a current application to complete.
-Also, if it is not filled out completely, signed and dated, we will send it back to you noting the items that need to be completed.
-It is important that you complete the most current application as you may incur late fees for the delays in this process.
+(IF you are in the PPB jurisdiction – always check that first!)
+If we do not receive the most current application, we will send it back to you.
+If it is not filled out completely, signed and dated, we will send it back to you.
+You may incur late fees for the delays in this process.
 You have 30 days from the time your system is installed in which to obtain a permit.
-Any alarm user who fails to register their alarm system within the 30-day time frame may be assessed a $100 fine.
+Any alarm user who fails to register their alarm system within the 30 day time frame will be assessed a $100 fine.

 Q. How much does a permit cost?

-A. Commercial Permits: $125/year; Residential Permits: $25/year; Senior Permits: free for people aged 62 or older and who live at the same address 12 months/year.
-To show proof of age and residency, seniors need to provide us with a copy of their Oregon State ID or Driver’s License which must have the same address they are applying for on the ID for proof of age and residency.
+A. Commercial Permits: $125/year; Residential Permits: $25/year; Senior Permits: free for people aged 62 or older, who live at the same address 12 months/year and provide us with a copy of their Oregon State ID or Oregon Driver’s License with the same address they are applying for on the ID for proof of age and residency.
 We do not accept Passports or out of state driver’s license as they do not provide proof of residency.

 Q. What is the best way to request a late fee be waived?

 A. You may request to have a late fee waived one (1) time only during the entire lifetime of your permit.
 In order to avoid being late on your payments, it is best to write on a calendar the date your permit expires and send us a payment at least 2-3 weeks before that date.
-The quickest way to find out if you have already had a late fee waived is by sending us an email.
+The quickest way to find out if you have already had a late fee waived, send us an email.
 (See contact info below)

 Q. How long after my alarm system is installed do I have until I am required to have a permit?

-A. It is best to get your application submitted as soon as possible so that your information is input into the 911 database.
+A. It is best to get your application submitted as soon as possible so that your information can get connected to the 911 database.
 Chapter 14B.10 of the City Ordinance on Burglary & Alarm Systems states that you have 30 days in which to obtain a permit for your alarm system.
 However, some alarm companies will not allow you to begin using your system until you provide them with the permit number from the Portland Police Bureau.
 Once you receive your permit in the mail, be sure to inform your alarm company of your permit number.